acbsp/bonafide.guru/en/contents.rst

 charity for the world, distributing Krishna consciousness in form of Krishna-prasadam, which is not different from Krishna himself, books of Krishna and preaching Krishna consciousness.
-This is the real Society of Krishna consciousness, that very Society which Srila Prabhupada wanted to see.
+This is the real Society of Krishna consciousness, that very Society which |SP| wanted to see.
 This temple is an EXAMPLE of global importance for all of us.

-We would like that as much devotees as possible would know about this temple and its wonderful devotees who have accepted Srila Prabhupada as a **bona fide** diksha-guru with their whole hearts and act according with His will.
+We would like that as much devotees as possible would know about this temple and its wonderful devotees who have accepted |SP| as a **bona fide** diksha-guru with their whole hearts and act according with His will.
 We should follow their example, we are all brothers and sisters of one big family.
 There should be no conflicts and disagreements between us, like: “This is my Godbrother and this is not my Godbrother.”
 This can lead to the split of our Society.
 Srial Prabhupada is a – Bona fide Spiritual Master for *all of us*.
-So let’s unify into one big family, as it was settled by Srila Prabhupada, creating a spirit of unity, brotherhood and cooperation.
+So let’s unify into one big family, as it was settled by |SP|, creating a spirit of unity, brotherhood and cooperation.